 Separation of duty

-At UCPH, separation of duty means that you cannot approve or keep secret your own actions.
+At UCPH, separation of duty means that you cannot approve or keep secret your own actions in certain areas.
 It is a proactive measure against fraud and deception, which at the same time protects you against unwarranted suspicion.
 In UCPH's security environment, separation of duty is maintained to the extent that it is justified by business needs.

 2.6 Digital identity

 Digital identity at UCPH

 UCPH's IT systems identify you by means of your digital identity and makes your actions personally attributable.
 Your work-related needs are reflected in the rights that are granted to your digital identity.
 If another person uses your digital identity, the actions will be carried out in your name.
 Consequently, a digital identity is personal and must not be transferred or used by others.

 At UCPH, traceability means knowledge about who carried out a given action and when.
 This provides the basis for investigation of historical actions to remove unwarranted suspicion and uncover whether irregularities have arisen as a consequence of errors/mistakes or misuse.
 At the same time, traceability is a prerequisite for necessary periodic follow-up and control.

 The security level applies to everyone

 Everyone who processes information for UCPH must adhere to the business's demands when it comes to security.
 If information is processed outside of UCPH's securi-ty environment, for example at an external cooperative partner, this partner must be informed of and adhere to the same demands as are made internally at UCPH.

 This also applies when you as an employee transports or uses information outside of UCPH, both logically and physically.